MuckRock/squarelet/docs/user.rst

         :class:`~django.db.models.ImageField`

-        A profile image associates with the user
+        A profile image associated with the user.

     .. attribute:: is_active